11 Jul 2024 • Real Estate

 It provides the following benefits for landlords:

-Control.
-This type of lease agreement gives landlords the option to not renew the agreement or to adjust its terms, such as increasing the rent.
+• Control.
+This type of lease agreement allows landlords not to renew the lease or to adjust its terms, such as increasing the rent.

 On the other hand, this lease agreement type offers benefits for a tenant, too, such as: